sdl002/R_Docker_Intro/README.md

 docker run -d --name temp-container docker_test:latest tail -f /dev/null
 ```
 * We added '-f /dev/null' to the command to prevent the Docker container from shutting down immediately
+* We added '-d', short for --detach , to run the container in background and print container ID

 2. Now that our container is running, lets copy from it into our current directory:
 ```